Buying Life Insurance For Your Parents: The Top Tips

 Tip #8 Establish An Appropriate Budget

 This goes without saying, know how much of your income you can really afford to put out there.
-Maybe you have decided “I want life insurance for my parents because it can cover all the expenses involved with their death.
+Maybe you have decided you need life insurance for your elderly parents because it can cover all the expenses involved with their death.
+Depending upon your parents age and health at application, the premiums will be locked.

-You have to think long term here.
+However, you have to think long term here.
 What good does it do anyone if it becomes tough on you down the road and you feel forced to drop the coverage?
-Buying coverage down the road just raises the cost.
+And, buying coverage down the road just raises the cost.

 You want to purchase what you can comfortably afford now.
 Any amount purchased is better than no coverage.
 It is never going to be cheaper.
-Locking in the the cost at an earlier age and better health is key.
-If your financial situation improves, add the additional life insurance you want but take advantage of your parents age now.
+Locking in the the cost at an earlier age and in better health is key.
+If your financial situation improves, apply to add the additional life insurance you want but take advantage of your parents age and overall health now.

 Tip #9 Get Your Parents Consent Upfront